mikeedudee/CanSatTelemetrySoftware/README.md

 ---

 ## Usage:
-Before running the file make sure to install all the pre-requisites and make sure to have a compatible CUDA version install on your system otherwise it will not work.
+**Before running the file make sure to install all the pre-requisites and make sure to have a compatible CUDA version installed on your system; otherwise, it will not work.**

-* To run, you can skip the login.py and go directly to the "newui7_stable_rebuild_offlinemap.py" if you wish to see it working and integrated to your system.
-Follow the following format, or modify the reading formatting directly to suit your needs. *
+To run, you can skip the login.py and go directly to the "newui7_stable_rebuild_offlinemap.py" if you wish to see it working and integrated into your system.
+Your CanSat must provide the following format, or modify the reading formatting directly to suit your needs.

-- **`The Format`**
+- **The Format**
   - `Pressure` ― Pressure reading from MS5611 or any sensor capable of providing such.
   - `Relative_Altitude` — Derived from the pressure data or simply from any data gathered from a sensor.
   - `Main Sensor Temperature` — From your main sensor reading of temperature.